 Maintaining shoulder stability with other limbs in motion.

-Slightly different challenge to shoulder stability with a rotational core component.
-In this exercise we’re starting to generate some controlled rotation in the core.
+A slightly different challenge to shoulder stability with a rotational core component.
+In this exercise, we’re starting to generate some controlled rotation in the core.

 Diagonal Plate Raise